 “I think a lot of us are working on similar technologies, but sometimes our technologies are complementary to one another,” Bova says.
 “From a raw materials standpoint also, so many parts of this industry have different requirements.
 One part of the package may use this plastic, but the other part may use a different plastic.
 So many of us are trying to work together because even collectively, we are not as loud as the incumbent parts of the industry.
 We account for less than 5%.”

-Solutions versus disruptions
+Sustainable packaging solutions versus disruptions

 While some entrepreneurs hope to make a bigger impact by disrupting the industry, Bova doesn’t believe that disruption is always the most effective solution, particularly in the packaging industry, where there is already massive and complex infrastructure in place.
 Instead, Mobius and a number of other startups are hoping to simply swap out some of the raw materials upstream.